richardgaywood/paydata.org/content/setting/matrix_re_fluff/fundamentals.md

 Hosts are the servers of the Matrix; they’re the guardians of data, the places you go to get stuff done, and the engines that keep the wheels turning.
 They come in a few types:

 *   **Local hosts** - quite common, these are small, physical servers that are (literally, physically) local to whatever they control.
 Low to medium rated security systems, building control, stock-keeping, industrial control systems in factories, etc etc. They are only connected to (and can only be reached via) the local mesh, and hence are only usable at relatively short ranges.

 	When viewing the Matrix in VR, local hosts appear down at ground level, at a distinct physical location (unless they are hidden.)
 Well-funded deckers and other criminals might acquire low-end local hosts for nefarious purposes.
 *   **Cloud hosts** - the grown up version of local hosts, used to run services that have to be accessible by people all over the planet.
 Distributed across lots and lots of physical servers, roughly analogous to a modern day planet-scale website, and directly connected to (and usually only reachable from) the backbone.
 As such, you can almost always get a good connection to a cloud host, unless your local mesh is being disrupted or you are far from civilisation.
 	When viewing the Matrix in VR, cloud hosts float up in the sky.
 	Cloud hosts are enormously expensive to run, both for the hardware required and for the licencing and necessary security to connect to the backbone.
 *   **Offline hosts** - local hosts with no connection to a local mesh.
 Can be used for cold storage of very valuable files, or wires-only ultramax security systems, or old systems still running in abandoned and forgotten buildings, or things deckers have cobbled together.
 Typically low rating, as the amount of processing power and hardware becomes very serious for higher ratings; but could in theory be anything.
 Offline hosts might be connected to online ones via **dark fibre** (see below.)

 {{% alert title="Notes" %}}
 With the removal of the Foundation as the core technology of the Matrix,.
 I have also omitted Foundation hosts here, as they are no longer everyday items.
 You can easily restore them, however — restricting them to rare, mysterious, and very powerful hosts only.
 And they can keep their associated weakness to Foundation dives and the plot possibilities they contain.
 {{% /alert %}}

+Not every host advertises its existence.
+So-called **dark hosts** are ones that are running silent on the Matrix.
+Local dark hosts can be detected by getting close to them and looking for hidden Matrix icons in the usual way.
+Cloud dark hosts are trickier, however, and can normally only be visited if you have the secret co-ordinates to find it.

 ### Commlinks